Kalimuddin/Amazon-Product-Recommendation-System-Content-Based-/README.md

 ## Modelling :
 - Bag of Words :- bag_of_words_model(doc_id, num_results), call the bag-of-words model for a product to get similar products.
-    - text based product similarity : Converting text to an n-D vector: (bag of words)
-    - Bag of Words (BoW) on product titles
-    - title_features.get_shape() = #data_points * #words_in_corpus, (16042, 12609)
-    - Here, for each title there are 12609 columns, but in actual each titles have very less number of words, most of the column value are zero
-    - we are doing BOW and euiclidean distance :-
-    - if the words are more similar in titles, then euiclidean distance will be low :-
-    - This BOW is not the best solution, but it is one of them solution
--
 - TF-IDF: featurizing text based on word-importance, def tfidf_model(doc_id, num_results):
--
 - IDF: based product similarity, If title is not very big, def idf_model(doc_id, num_results):
--
 - Till now we tried three techniques :- TF-idf > idf > BOW  (in terms of better output)

 - Output look like this :